awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 1. Open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

-1. If you are using the newer CloudTrail console, choose **Use the old console** in the navigation pane\.

 1. In the navigation pane, choose **Event history**\.

+1. Do one of the following:
+   + If you are using the newer CloudTrail console, choose **Create Athena table**\.
+![\[Choose Create Athena table\]](http://docs.aws.amazon.com/athena/latest/ug/images/cloudtrail-logs-create-athena-table.png)
-1. In **Event history**, choose **Run advanced queries in Amazon Athena**\.
+   + If you are using the older CloudTrail console, choose **Run advanced queries in Amazon Athena**\.
+![\[Choose Run advanced queries in Amazon Athena.\]](http://docs.aws.amazon.com/athena/latest/ug/images/cloudtrail-logs-create-athena-table-older-console.png)

 1. For **Storage location**, use the down arrow to select the Amazon S3 bucket where log files are stored for the trail to query\.
 **Note**
-To find the name of the bucket that is associated with a trail, you can also choose **Trails** in the CloudTrail navigation pane and view the **S3 bucket** column for the trail\.
-To see the location of the bucket in Amazon S3, choose the link for the bucket in the **S3 bucket** column\.
-This opens the CloudTrail bucket location in the Amazon S3 console\.
+To find the name of the bucket that is associated with a trail, choose **Trails** in the CloudTrail navigation pane and view the trail's **S3 bucket** column\.
+To see the Amazon S3 location for the bucket, choose the link for the bucket in the **S3 bucket** column\.
+This opens the Amazon S3 console to the CloudTrail bucket location\.

 1. Choose **Create table**\.
 The table is created with a default name that includes the name of the Amazon S3 bucket\.